• Free shipping on all orders

 8. Weight

 As is natural, when a cat’s calorie intake exceeds their energy needs, your cat may become overweight or even obese.
 To complicate things further, if your cat packs on a few extra pounds, you may notice their energy levels lowering, perpetuating this cycle.
-This isn’t good for your kitty.
+This is not good for your kitty.
 They need play and exercise.
 Try to keep your cat engaged and playing.
-If that doesn’t work, switch over to puzzle feeders.
+If that does not work, switch over to puzzle feeders.
 Anything you can do to get movement out of your cat can help with their weight issues.
 You may also need to speak with your veterinarian about how to help them lose the extra pounds and get back to their ideal weight.

 hepper cat paw divider